 Weekly sessions in Enfield and Finchley consultation rooms are charged at £70.
 All sessions are for 50 minutes.

 Weekly session are charged at £60.
 All sessions are for 50 minutes.

 Sessions held on Sundays are charged at £80.

 I offer sessions during the day and evening, as well as weekend appointments.
 Get in touch to discuss what day and time suits you best and I will do my best to accommodate.

 What happens when I get in touch?

 Reaching out can feel daunting, so it's good to know what to expect.
 The first step is getting in touch with me (either via Counselling Directory, or the Contact Me form on my website).

 Please provide a brief summary of why counselling is being sought.
-I will get back to you as soon as possible to arrange an initial session, which will last for one hour.
+I will get back to you as soon as possible to arrange an initial session.
 We will discuss what areas you want to explore in counselling, and whether you feel I am the right counsellor for you.
 I am happy to answer any questions you may have regarding my practice before the initial session.